jesusgsdev/springboot2junit5/README.md

 # Bookshop Provider One and Two
 This two modules will be in charge of send books to the Bookshop HUB so they will be acting as producers sending JSON petitions to Bookshop HUB.

-# TODO
-Update postman collection
-Test full flow of create a customer, book and then a purchase Do good tests